lucasmachadorj/essentialist/1_The_Physical/Level_2_Stateful_Guess_Point/Shared/TrafficLight/README.md

 Notice that the domain was implemented using TDD to guide the emergent design.

+The controller and presenter also have their application level tests.

 #### Getting Started

 To run the application, follow the steps below from the root of the project: